SairamCh01/Speech-Recognition-System/README.md

 # Hybrid Speech-to-Text Transcriber

 A robust, dual-engine speech-to-text system built in Python.
-This project solves the trade-off between speed and privacy by allowing users to toggle between a lightweight Cloud API and a high-accuracy Offline Deep Learning Model. :contentReference[oaicite:1]{index=1}
+This project solves the trade-off between speed and privacy by allowing users to toggle between a lightweight **Cloud API** and a high-accuracy **Offline Deep Learning Model**.

 ## Features